navapbc/template-infra/template-only-docs/multiple-applications.md

 # Multiple Applications

-This infrastructure supports multiple deployment and CI/CD for projects with multiple applications.
+This infrastructure supports deployment and CI/CD for projects with multiple applications.
 By default, the infrastructure assumes the project only has one application, named `app`.
 However, it's straightforward to include additional applications.

 ## Prerequisites